 Affiliation - BRI Solutions, LLC

-All University of Connecticut football game contracts, memorandums of understanding or cancellations for non-conference opponents for the 2020 season through the 2040 season (dated, filed and/or received on or after August 1, 2018).
+All University of Connecticut football game contracts, memorandums of understanding, letters or cancellations for non-conference opponents for the 2020 season through the 2040 season (signed, dated, and/or received on or after February 1, 2019).